 Master of Acupuncture with Chinese Herbal Medicine Specialization (MAc-CHMS)

-The Doctor of Acupuncture and Oriental Medicine (DAcOM) program is a professional doctorate that is believed to become the future entry-level degree required for licensure (pending state-by-state legislation).
-Currently, the master degree leads to licensure, and the DAcOM contains all of the master competencies with additional doctoral-level work.
-This program builds on the MAcOM program with advanced skills in assessment and treatment techniques, nutritional knowledge with clinical application, systems-based practice, practice-based learning and improvement, and advanced clinical practice.
+The Doctor of Acupuncture with Chinese Herbal Medicine Specializaton (DAc-CHMS) program is a professional doctorate that is believed to become the future entry-level degree required for licensure (pending state-by-state legislation).
+Currently, the master degree leads to licensure, and the DAc-CHMS contains all of the master competencies with additional doctoral-level work.
+This program builds on the MAc-CHMS program with advanced skills in assessment and treatment techniques, nutritional knowledge with clinical application, systems-based practice, practice-based learning and improvement, and advanced clinical practice.

 Doctor of Acupuncture & Oriental Medicine (DAOM)